mazeyqian/learning/Interview/AprilSkill.md

 };
 ```

+### Input: nums = [-1,0,3,5,9,12], target = 9 Output: 4

-### Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
+Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
 If target exists, then return its index.
 Otherwise, return -1.
 You must write an algorithm with O(log n) runtime complexity.

 ```
 // Example 1: